Siddhartha-Chowddhary/GANS-for-Production-in-Tensorflow-2.0/README.md

  2. Run GANS_Model_v2.ipynb and change the Tensorflow 2.0  Dependencies to Tensorflow 1.14

  # How to increase the performance and quality of GANS:-
- 1.Change the seed size to 20 for 13000+ images
+ 1. Change the seed size to 20 for 13000+ images
- 2.if you are using Celeba dataset then 100 should be good
+ 2. if you are using Celeba dataset then 100 should be good

 # Instructions to Deploy the Model for production:-